Modest Beginnings: Student Demand, Community Action

 In 2005, a Department's request to convert the Senior Lecturer position to a full-time, tenure-track assistant professor position was approved.
 Following an international search, Dr. Guntis Šmidchens was hired to be the first Assistant Professor of Baltic Studies at the University of Washington, effective September, 2006.
 In 2012, Smidchens was promoted to Associate Professor with tenure.
-In addition, he was appointed the first Kazickas Family Endowed Professor in Baltic Studies in 2013.
-He heads thte Baltic Studies program in the department.
+He was appointed the first Kazickas Family Endowed Professor in Baltic Studies in 2013.
+Smidchens heads the Baltic Studies program in the department.

 Establishment of the Sverre Arestad Endowed Chair in Norwegian Studies

-Establishment of Barbro Osher Endowed Professorship of Swedish Studies
+Establishment of Barbro Osher Endowed Chair of Swedish Studies

-In 2007, the Barbro Osher Pro Suecia Foundation, founded by Barbro and Bernard Osher, established the Barbro Osher Endowed Professorship in Swedish Studies.
+In 2007, the Barbro Osher Pro Suecia Foundation, founded by Barbro and Bernard Osher, established the Barbro Osher Endowed Chair in Swedish Studies.
 The Barbro Osher Chair, initially established as the Osher Professorship, supports a faculty member's teaching and research in Swedish studies, especially in literature, language, and cultural studies.